Helping you manage the disciplinary and grievance process, to ensure you are fully compliant with the ACAS code of practice

 - Our expert employment team will explain the implications of the ACAS code for you, and make sure your policies and procedures minimise the chance of an employee successfully claiming against you.

-Are your disciplinary and grievance policies up to date, and are you confident you understand the correct procedure?
+Are your disciplinary and grievance policies up to date?

 As an employer you need to ensure you have clear written disciplinary and grievance rules and procedures to deal with employee performance and conduct.